timmcca-be/slang-shaders/bezel/koko-aio/docs.md

         This could be needed when dealing with vertical games.
         Use -1 to let the shader try to guess if the rotation is needed.
     Wrap mode:
+        This feature is static, to use it you have to manually enable it by removing the leading: "//" from "//#define ALLOW_BG_IMAGE_TEXTURE_WRAP_IN_SHADER" in config.inc

         What to do outside the image:
         0  Mirrored repeat because so is configured in main .slangp.
         1  Clamp to border and it means black.
         2  Clamp to edge and means that it repeats the edge color.
         3  Plain repeat without mirroring.

+**Backdrop support:**
+    Some old arcades used a mirror trick to overlay the game content over an high definition printed image.<br>
+    The image used by default, picked from the "textures" shader subdirectory, is named: boothill.jpg<br>
+        Shift(Zoom) Backdrop over X(Y) axis:
+            move or zoom the whole background image.

 **Ambient light leds:**
     Emulates the presence of led strips under the monitor that lights the surroundings according to the edges of the game content.